Did you know we host a Bulldog Day event every year? Click here for more information!

 Many pet breeds are known for, and even prized for, their flat-nosed or short-nosed appearance.
 While this characteristic is especially prevalent among many smaller breeds such as Pugs, French Bulldogs, Shih Tzus and Pekinese, it also is recognized in Boston Terriers, English Bulldogs, Boxers and even Mastiffs.
 Unfortunately, the cosmetic appeal of this feature is outweighed, from a veterinary standpoint, by the limits it places on a pet’s ability to breathe.
-The combination of reduced nasal capacity and laryngal obstruction from an enlarged soft palate can cause wellness problems such as snoring, loud breathing, gagging and oxygen deprivation.
+The combination of reduced nasal capacity and laryngal obstruction from an enlarged or elongated soft palate can cause wellness problems such as snoring, loud breathing, gagging and oxygen deprivation.
 Fortunately, at Hunt Valley Animal Hospital we can correct this issue, known as brachycephalic syndrome, with soft palate surgery.

 There are three different surgical procedures that can help brachycephalic pets breathe normally, depending on which physical issues contribute to the airway obstruction.
 One procedure involves correcting nostrils that collapse inward to impede breathing, while another removes excess tissue in front of the vocal cords.
-However, the most significant procedure, soft palate surgery, is the shortening of an unnaturally long soft palate.
+However, the most significant procedure, soft palate surgery, is the shortening of an elongated soft palate.
 This excess palate tissue actually extends into the airway, making inhalation especially difficult.
 Animals with elongated soft palates breathe heavily, gag when they try to swallow, and may have blueish gum tissue from lack of blood oxygenation.

 Because brachycephalic syndrome can seriously impair an animal’s wellness, veterinarians typically recommend a surgical procedure in which the soft palate is cut laterally, the excess tissue is amputated, and the remaining palate edges are fused together.
 The patient is held for observation for a few hours in a private recovery room with his/her owner.
 Many brachycephalic animals experience immediate and significant improvement in their breathing and overall wellness thanks to this specialty procedure.

 Breeds affected with elongated soft palates: